-With a genealogist on staff, regular meetups and networking, plus online and print resources, Schaumburg Township District Library can help with your family research.
+With a genealogist on staff, regular meetups and networking, plus online and print resources, Schaumburg Township District Library can help you out with your family research.

 Genealogy Research Tools